abdullahsumbal/SSD_Tracker/README.md

 I am getting between 20 to 37 FPS on M60 GPU.
 Here is a [link](https://github.com/abdullahsumbal/Installtion/blob/master/SSD_Tracker_Tests/SSD_Tracking-Report.md) to some tests I conducted.

 ### What will it be able to do when it is done?
-Detection , tracking and counting of people, dogs and bicycles.
+Detection, tracking and counting of people, dogs and bicycles.

 ### When will it be done?
 End of 2018 Summer. :)

 ### I cant wait for the installation documentation, tell me what I need to install!
-install CUDA and CUDNN
+Install CUDA and CUDNN \
-install caffe using cmake,
+Install caffe using cmake,\
-install opencv3.3.1
+Install opencv3.3.1\
-and the run my project.
+and run my project.\
+Or shoot me a message if you very desperate :)

 ### How are you making all this work?
 1. I am using tracking implementation from [Multitarget-tracker](https://github.com/Smorodov/Multitarget-tracker)